Have a healthy diet in pregnancy

 - a small slice of malt loaf, a fruited tea cake or a slice of toasted fruit bread

 When choosing snacks, you can use food labels to help you.
-Find out more about food labelling, including how the "green, amber, red" code can quickly help you make healthier choices.
+Find out more about food labelling, including how the "green, amber, red" code can help you make healthier choices quickly.

 Preparing food safely

-- Wash all surfaces and utensils, and your hands, after preparing raw foods (poultry, meat, eggs, fish, shellfish and raw vegetables) – this will help to avoid food poisoning.
+- Wash all surfaces and utensils, and your hands, after preparing raw foods (poultry, meat, eggs, fish, shellfish and raw vegetables) to help you avoid food poisoning.

 - Make sure that raw foods are stored separately from ready-to-eat foods, otherwise there's a risk of contamination.